 "Willkommen," "Mein Herr," "Money, Money," "Cabaret," and "Tomorrow Belongs to Me" - and others, not only entertained but were mainly interior diagetic numbers - a radical reinvention for the musical genre.
 Cabaret was essentially a dark drama with the performance of cabaret-stage songs that were metaphorical to the film's story - yet confined to the stage.
 Cabaret placed # 5 on AFI's 25 Greatest Movie Musicals list, and the title song "Cabaret" was # 18 on AFI's 100 Top Movie Songs of All Time.

 From its ten Academy Award nominations, the vibrant film won eight Oscars: Best Supporting Actor (Joel Grey), Best Actress (Liza Minnelli with her first on-screen singing role), Best Art Direction-Set Decoration, Best Cinematography, Best Director, Best Film Editing, Best Original Song Score, and Best Sound.
 Its two non-winning nominations were for Best Picture and Best Adapted Screenplay (it lost both to Coppola's The Godfather (1972)).
 It won the most Oscars of any film that also did not win Best Picture.
-A Place in the Sun (1951) and Star Wars (1977) hold second place with six Oscar wins while failing to win Best Picture.
+Gravity (2012) holds second place with seven Oscar wins, while A Place in the Sun (1951) and Star Wars (1977) hold third place with six Oscar wins while failing to win Best Picture.

 In 1973, Fosse not only won the Best Director Oscar for Cabaret but also a Primetime Emmy (Outstanding Directorial Achievement) for Minnelli's TV special "Liza with a Z" and a Tony (Best Direction of a Musical) for the original Broadway production of Pippin.
 He became the only person to have won all three Best Director awards in a single year.
 Some interpreted Liza Minnelli's win as 'compensation' for the many Oscar losses that her mother, Judy Garland, experienced.
 With her win, she became the first and only person to win an Oscar whose parents (Judy Garland, a Juvenile Oscar winner, and Vincente Minnelli) had both won Academy Awards.